Foam Ball Snowman STEM for Preschoolers

 - Cut out a u-shape piece of felt.
 Glue to the snowman's head for a hat brim.

-5. Stack cotton ball snowballs around the base of the snowman.
+Glue cotton balls around the base of the snowman for snow.

 Look at this original snowman.
 One of the kids decided to use gold ribbon for the scarf, craft eyes, and small dowels for arms.
 It looks amazing!